-A question often asked about bean bags, is whether the filling is safe and eco-friendly.
+A question often asked about high-end bean bag chairs, is whether the filling is safe and eco-friendly.
 So is there a non-toxic bean bag filling?
 More and more people are concerned about how their purchases are affecting the environment.
 And a concerted effort is being made to live sustainably with future generations in mind.
 Because of this, some people have begun to avoid the use of plastics, Styrofoam, and other manmade products.
 And bean bag beans have become a primary concern.
 However, when these beads are produced according to accepted manufacturing standards and recycled or disposed of properly, they are considered to be an eco-friendly material.

 What Is Bean Bag Filling?